popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

     -   but developing species models for inclusion needs to be community-driven and maintained

 9. Take-aways
+    - we present the basics for
+        - 1) determining if a species-specific population genomic simulation is appropriate for the species/question
+        - 2) getting the required data
+        - 3) creating a population genomic simulation of that species in your simulator of choice
+        - 4) adding that species to the stdpopsim catalog
+        - we *do not* present tutorials for implementation in any particular simulator (there are lots of those)
+    - there is a definite need for more and more species-specific population genomic simulations
+        - but gaps in practitioners' understandings of when and how to implement them for a given species
         - stdpopsim is a community-maintained resource intended to provide easy access to simulation frameworks, adding species expands the types of methods development and inference it is useful for
-    -   potential to make stdpopsim more accessible for the part of the population genetics community that is more concerned with inference
+            -   we learned from the hackathon that people are willing to put in the time and effort to add species, when given clear guidance for how to do it
+            -   not all species that people want to add have appropriate genomic resources yet, but many will soon!
+            -   so this paper provides the population genomics community with more clarity in what resources are necessary and how to use them to simulate your favorite species

 # Meeting notes:

 -   recap goals and structure of stdpopsim